songmeric/songmeric.github.io/about.md

 I am studying **Electronic and Information Engineering (Equivalent of CSE)** at [**Imperial College London**](https://imperial.ac.uk).

 I am the founder and CEO of [**Assonant**](https://www.assonant.ai).

-We are currently working on:
+At Assonant, we are trying to revolutionize ESports through data-driven products.

+Worked on:-

+**GameQuant**, Pick-and-Ban recommendation system based on non-cooperative game theory and over 1TB of game history data.

-**drills.gg**, a platform designed to provided various drills to enhance MOBA-genre esports players' cognitive/mechanical skills.
+**drills.gg**, training platform that provides drills for enhancing core cognitive/mechanical skillset of MOBA-genre esports players.